exoplanet-dev/exoplanet/docs/user/install.rst

 Notes about running on Windows
 ------------------------------

-Running exoplanet on Windows can be a little tricky because of the dependence on Theano and runtime compilation, but it is currently tested on Windows with Python 3.7 and 3.8.
-The following (based on the tips from `the Theano docs <http://deeplearning.net/software/theano_versions/dev/install_windows.html>`_) seem to work:
+Running exoplanet on Windows can be a little tricky because of the dependence on runtime compilation, but it has been used on Windows successfully.
+The following conda installation steps seem to work:

 .. code-block:: bash

-    conda create --name exoplanetTest python=3.8 pip
+    conda create --name exoplanetTest python pip
-    conda install --name exoplanetTest numpy scipy mkl-service libpython m2w64-toolchain astropy matplotlib theano conda install --name exoplanetTest -c conda-forge pybind11 celerite python -m pip install -e .[test]
+    conda install --name exoplanetTest numpy scipy mkl-service libpython m2w64-toolchain astropy python -m pip install -e ".[test]"

 Testing